jandelgado/rabbitmq-http-auth/README.md

 }
 ```

-Start a web server using your authenticator and the http router provided
+Start a web server using your Auth implementation and the http router provided
-by the `rabbitmqauth.AuthServer.NewRouter()` function like:
+by the `rabbitmqauth.AuthService.NewRouter()` function like:

 ```go
 package main